couchbase/cbft/docs/admin-guide/clustering.md

 - ```known```: a cbft node in known state is listed in the cluster, but will not be assigned any index partitions.

-- ```unknown```: this is a node that is not part of the cluster, and by definition, will not be assigned any index partitions.
+- ```unknown```: this is a node that is not part of the cluster, is not actually listed in cbft's cluster configuration data, and by definition, will not be assigned any index partitions.

 ## Removing cbft nodes